-According to an article published on the Psychology Today website:
+According to a Psychology Today article:

-There have been many studies of this compound, including neuroimaging studies, and it has been investigated in innumerable disorders—depression, bipolar disorder, OCD, PTSD, schizophrenia, addiction, eating disorders, Alzheimer’s disease, and addiction.
+There have been many studies of this compound, including neuroimaging studies, and it has been investigated in innumerable disorders — depression, bipolar disorder, OCD, PTSD, schizophrenia, addiction, eating disorders, Alzheimer’s disease, and addiction.

 While there’s still a need for more research showing how NAC works in the brain, there’s evidence that NAC seems to help with ruminations (difficult-to-control extreme negative self-thoughts).
 It can help make these thought patterns less distressing and less likely to evoke serious worry or fear and to trigger depression.